 Although there are no identifying inscriptions on the bust, the characteristic crown is one that is worn by Nefertiti in other identifiable representations of her.
 As iconic as this representation of an ancient Egyptian woman has come to be, for feminine beauty and culture in Berlin, it has not been without controversy.

 More recent research using CT Scans shows that the sculpture has a limestone core rendered by a gypsum stucco layer.
 The scan revealed that the inner face was carved showing bags under the eyes, creases around the mouth and cheeks and a swelling on the nose.
 The painted stucco layer eradicates these natural signs of ageing producing a more perfect image.

-Where is the Bust of Nefertiti?
+Where is the Bust of Nefertiti Today?